eda-ricercatore/admin-notes/skill-set/higher-end-roles/robotics.md

 Sets of skills for autonomous road vehicles:
 + Familiarity with modern planning approaches including randomized search methods and trajectory optimization
 + skill set:
+	- As a Research Engineer in computer vision/deep learning, you will be developing the “eye” of our vehicles.
+This includes designing, training, and evaluating perception solutions, specifically, large scale image/LIDAR data classification, segmentation, tracking, etc. You will also research and apply state-of-the-art computer vision algorithms into production.
+	- Ph.D in Computer Science or a related field
+	- Strong programming skills in C/C++
+	- Strong mathematics and analytical skills
+	- Work experience in deep learning platforms such as Caffe or Tensorflow
+	- Domain knowledge and implementation experience with Lidar/Visual SLAM/Odometry.
++ skill set:
+	- Extensive knowledge in Communication Protocols (USB, CAT5/6, CAN, UART, I2C, SPI)
+	- Minimum 2 years of experience with python, C++, able to debug various applications, e.g: proprietary software and third-party software
+	- Enrolled in EPN program (if not enrolled must be willing to enroll)
+		* The Employer Pull Notice (EPN) program enables commercial and government organizations to monitor the driving records of employees who drive for them.
+		* The Employer Pull Notice (EPN) program enables commercial and government organizations to monitor the driving records of employees who drive for them.
+By monitoring their employees' driving records, organizations can: Ensure that each driver has a valid driver's license.
+Recognize problem drivers or driving behavior.
+	- Minimum 2 years of experience working with one or more of the following sensors: cameras, radars, lidars, IMU/GNSS
++ skill set:
+	- Work with experts in the field of self driving vehicles on software architecture and design, system and module design, evaluation metrics, specification and implementation of test and regression frameworks.
+	- Work with experts in machine learning to design and implement the state of the art deep learning and machine learning algorithms to solve open questions such as behavior prediction, decision making, and computer vision with real road test data.
+	- Optimize software to run robustly under tight run-time constraints.
+	- Implement user friendly tools to mine useful data from road test logs, evaluate performance, and solve real road test issues.
+	- Master in Computer Science, or at least 2 years of equivalent industry experience in similar technical fields.
+	- Solid understanding of data structures, algorithms, parallel computing, code optimization and large scale data processing.
+	- Experience in applied machine learning including data collection and analysis, evaluation and feature engineering.
+	- Expertise in C++/Python.
+	- PhD in Deep Learning, Machine Learning, Robotics, Natural Language Processing, or similar technical field of study.
+	- ***Experience in applying ML/DL for behavior prediction, imitation learning, motion planning.***
+	- Experience in deploying deep learning algorithms for real time applications, with limited computing resources.
+	- Experience in convex optimization, computational geometry or linear algebra.
+	- Experience in GPU/CUDA/TensorRT
+	- Experience with TensorFlow
++ Domain knowledge in LiDAR/visual SLAM/odometry
++ skill set:
+	- As a Senior Software Engineer in Compute Performance, you will be developing technologies to accelerate leading applications in autonomous driving fields within computer vision, ML/DL, mapping and localization, planning and prediction.
+		* Identifying key applications for current and future autonomous driving problems and performing in-depth analysis and optimization to ensure the best possible performance on current and next-generation compute architectures.
+		* Collaborating closely with diverse groups in Pony.ai including both hardware and software to optimize and craft core parallel algorithms as well as to influence the next-generation compute platform architecture design and software infrastructure.
+	- BS/MS or Ph.D in computer science, electrical engineering or a related discipline.
+	- Strong programming skills in C/C++.
+	- Good knowledge of the fundamentals of computer architecture, including data caching, memory system, SIMD instruction sets, and compiler code generation.
+	- Good understanding of hardware performance, regarding CPU or GPU execution model, threads, registers, cache, cost/performance trade-off, etc.
+	- Experience with profiling, benchmarking and validating performance for complex computing architectures.
+	- Experience in optimizing the utilization of compute resources, identifying and resolving compute and data flow bottlenecks.
+	- Strong communication skills and ability to work cross-functionally between software and hardware teams
+	- Experience with parallel programming, ideally CUDA, OpenCL or OpenACC.
+	- Experience in computer vision, machine learning and deep learning.
+	- Strong knowledge of software design, programming techniques and algorithms.
+	- Strong mathematical fundamentals, including linear algebra and numerical methods.
+	- Good knowledge of common deep learning frameworks and libraries.
++ skill set:
+	- Knowledge of robotics system (ROS, PCL) is preferred
+	- Familiar with a certain deep learning framework, such as TensorFlow, MXNet, Caffe, Torch, etc., and have a deep understanding of deep learning.
+	- Experience in algorithm development of autonomous driving systems, such as lane line recognition, obstacle recognition and tracking, etc.;
+	- Familiar with computer vision related algorithms such as image segmentation, target detection and tracking;
+	- Experience in large data set processing and familiarity with real time systems
++ skill set:
+	- Responsible for research on perception algorithms of autonomous driving systems, including but not limited to: image target detection and segmentation, recognition, and tracking algorithm development; visual positioning, pose estimation, depth estimation, and 3D reconstruction algorithm research and development;
+	-  Familiar with commonly used computer vision and machine learning algorithms, with excellent mathematical ability; master the basic algorithms of image processing, familiar with camera models, multi-view geometry, optimization and other theories
+	- Have experience in the development of autonomous driving systems, including but not limited to lane line recognition/obstacle recognition and tracking/multi-view stereo/visual positioning/three-dimensional reconstruction, etc.;
++ skill set:
+	- Develop automotive standard software for vehicle-level autonomous controls.
+	- Improve and deliver reliable software through requirements generation, continuous integration, automated testing, issue tracking, and code reviews
+	- Develop and test communication interfaces to vehicle systems, sensors, and other hardware components.
+	- Design fail-operational strategies and architecture for redundant systems.
+	- Develop fault diagnostics and prognosis for safety critical hardware components.
+	- Work with component suppliers to calibrate and test sensors and actuators.
+	- Support simulation, bench and in-vehicle testing
+	- Support technical discussion with OEM and component suppliers and partners.
+	- Advanced Degree in Computer Science, Electrical Engineering, Mechanical Engineering, Mechatronics, or related disciplines.
+	- Experience with automotive standard (e.g. AUTOSAR, MISRA) software C/C++ development in the Linux environment.
+	- Experience with automotive control system development, instrumentation, and calibration tools.
+	- Understanding of the design and application of vehicle systems (e.g. steering, braking, and powertrain)
+	- Knowledge of system identification, dynamics, and controls
+	- Experience with automotive embedded and real-time control systems including OS and architecture
+	- Experience with automotive communication protocols (CAN, CAN FD, and Automotive Ethernet) and electrical architectures.
+	- Knowledge of autonomous driving software stack or advanced driver assistance features
+	- Experience with systems engineering processes and formal requirements management systems.
++ skill set:
 	- NVIDIA is seeking deep learning research / engineering interns to join the AV perception research team.
 The team consists of a group of dynamic AI applied researchers and engineers and is committed to build industry-grade deep learning to take autonomous vehicle (AV) perception into production, we work on fundamental advances in scientific methods to enabling scaling-up the entire perception for the autonomous driving stack.
 We are looking for highly motivated individuals to work in the areas of deep learning, optimization and computer vision.
 Our interns have the unique opportunity to make algorithmic contributions to core products and apply their ideas at a very large scale.
 As an intern, you will conduct applied research related to one of the meaningful research topics mainly related to perception for autonomous driving.
 You may also have the opportunity to publish in premier conferences in the fields of Machine Learning and perception.
 	- In order to scale-up current AI-algorithms, we need to learn from datasets orders of magnitude larger than existing ones which is a very challenging task.
 Our team at NVIDIA is dedicated to developing new algorithms to explore the vast amount of collected data to improve AI-based applications such as AV.